vahidkianfar/HolidaySearch/README.md

 ## Features and Future Thoughts
 [Back to top](#holidaysearch)

-1. I wrote seperate methods for finding list of matched flights and list of matched hotels.
+1. I wrote seperate methods for finding list of matched flights and list of matched hotels and store it into new Object of *Matched Flights and Hotels*.
-2. I use List<Flights> and List<Hotels> so I can easily retrieve data by query (LINQ method).
+2. I use List of Flights and List of Hotels so I can easily retrieve data by query (LINQ method).
 3. The client would be able to find only flights or hotels.
 4. The **Result** method on **HolidaySearch** class will create a new object of *MatchedFlightsAndHotels* which stores a list of available flights and hotels.
 5. The **Result** method on **HolidaySearch** class will return a list of matched flight and hotel together and a list of total prices.